 "Pritchy" and his wife Rachel reside in Niverville, Man. with their two children Nicholas and Addison.

-Chris Kreviazuk is in his ninth season with the Winnipeg Jets, and sixth in the role of Manager, Team Services.
+Chris Kreviazuk is in his 12th season with the Winnipeg Jets, and seventh in the role of Director, Team Operations.
 In this capacity, Kreviazuk’s main responsibilities include the coordination of logistics related to team travel and hospitality, as well as managing the day-to-day itinerary of the Winnipeg Jets.

 Director, Team Security

-Katie Ferniuk is in her sixth season in the role of Executive Assistant, Hockey Operations for the Winnipeg Jets Hockey Club.
+Katie Ferniuk is in her ninth season in the role of Manager, Hockey Administration and Family Relations for the Winnipeg Jets Hockey Club.
 In this capacity, she assists the General Managers of the Winnipeg Jets and Manitoba Moose, as well as looks after a wide range of tasks in the hockey operations department.

 In this fast-paced environment, her responsibilities include coordinating player and family relocation, immigration, and assisting with hockey special events.
 She is the liaison for the Winnipeg Jets Wives & Girlfriends group and is responsible for all aspects of coordinating and executing their charitable initiatives.
 During the 2018-19 season the Wives & Girlfriends group raised nearly $60,000 for local charities.
 Katie is also a member of the Project 11 team, an arm of the True North Youth Foundation.
 Project 11 was inspired and created in honor of Rick Rypien, a former player of the Winnipeg Jets and Manitoba Moose.
 It is available to support and educate students in kindergarten through eighth grade with virtual tutorials educating students about mental wellness.